-- Banking Law No. 5411 provides an exception from the application of merger control rules for mergers and acquisitions of banks.
-The exemption is subject to the condition that the market share of the total assets of the relevant banks does not exceed 20%: - mandatory acquisitions by public institutions as a result of financial distress, concordat, liquidation, etc, do not require a pre-merger notification; - intra-corporate transactions are not notifiable; - acquisitions by inheritance are not subject to merger control; - acquisitions made by financial securities companies solely for investment purposes do not require a notification, subject to the condition that the securities company does not exercise control over the target entity in a manner that influences its competitive behaviour; and - multiple transactions between the same undertakings realised within a period of two years are deemed a single transaction for turnover calculation purposes.
+- Article 19 of Banking Law No. 5411 provides an exception from the application of merger control rules for mergers and acquisitions of banks.
+The exemption is subject to the condition that the market share of the total assets of the relevant banks does not exceed 20 per cent; - mandatory acquisitions by public institutions as a result of financial distress, concordat, liquidation, etc, do not require a pre-merger notification; - · intra-corporate transactions are not notifiable; - acquisitions by inheritance are not subject to merger control; - acquisitions made by financial securities companies solely for investment purposes do not require a notification, subject to the condition that the securities company does not exercise control over the target entity in a manner that influences its competitive behaviour; and - two or more transactions carried out between the same persons or parties, or within the same relevant product market by the same undertaking concerned within a period of three years, are deemed a single transaction for turnover calculation purposes following the amendments brought by Communiqué No. 2017/2 Amending Communiqué No. 2010/4 on Mergers and Acquisitions Requiring Approval of the Board (Communique No. 2017/2).
 In case such transactions exceed the notification thresholds individually or cumulatively, all of the transactions must be notified, regardless of whether the transactions concerned are related to the same market or sector or whether they were previously notified.
 The main goal of this regulation is to prevent the conclusion of important mergers or acquisitions without authorisation through the compartmentalisation of those mergers and acquisitions originally subject to authorisation.